Mellorsssss/PrettyPaniter/README.md

-### Pretty Printer
+### Pretty Painter

-Pretty Printer is a simple but powerful painting software written by Python and pyqt5.
+Pretty Painter is a simple but powerful painting software written by Python and pyqt5.

 #### TODO
 ##### basic part: